+Heathrow boss accuses passengers over ‘fake disability’ TikTok trend

-Heathrow boss blames ‘fake disability’ TikTok trend for travel chaos
+Heathrow boss blames TikTok trend for passengers skipping queues by pretending to need wheelchairs

 ‘People are using the wheelchair support to try to get fast-tracked through the airport,’ says John Holland-Kaye

+Airline passengers are skipping queues at Heathrow by pretending to need a wheelchair after watching a video on TikTok, the airport’s boss has claimed.

-Heathrow Airport’s CEO, John Holland-Kaye, has accused passengers of faking disabilities to “try and get fast-tracked”, adding to the recent travel chaos.
+John Holland-Kaye accused passengers of adding to the recent travel chaos by requesting special assistance in order to “try and get fast-tracked”.

 In an interview with LBC on Tuesday morning, the airport chief claimed that “travel hack” videos on the social media platform TikTok had sparked a trend for able-bodied travellers claiming they need wheelchair assistance at the airport.